 There is a lounge at the front of the house featuring a TV and DVD player, four-seater sofa, three arm chairs and an open fire.
 An oak panelled ceiling, plenty of books, a grandfather clock and hand-painted window shutters provide the room with character, while the windows overlooking the front garden flood the room with natural light.

 Next door is a quirky games room.
-It features a long table underneath the window, suitable for any kind of desk work, a dressing up box and a professional grade table football.
+It features a dressing up box, lots of board games and a professional grade table football.

 However, it is the kitchen that defines this cottage.
 It's not about its industrial-sized oven and hob, microwave, dishwasher or large freestanding fridge-freezer.
 It's not even about the Victorian pantry or the 'chill zone' with its CD/MP3 player radio at the end of the room where a conservatory stood.
 Its not about the arched windows that look out to the garden, orchard, meadows and fells beyond.
 What this kitchen is about is the huge single length of elm sliced, finished and polished from an old tree in Egremont and transformed into a magnificent table seating ten people.